 Arrive back at the hotel to checkout by 12 noon.
 Spend time visiting the town and having lunch, and enjoying a few last minute explorations.
 In the late afternoon, be transfer back to Hanoi by private bus.
 Arrive in Hanoi late in the evening; the rest of the day is free at leisure.

-Set off in this morning for the drive to Mai Chau Town (approximately 4.5 hours).
+Set off in this morning for the drive to MAI CHAU (approximately 4.5 hours).
 After just an hour of driving, the road opens up to mountains, fertile valleys, and traditional villages.
 Reach the beautifully picturesque Mai Chau Valley surrounded by spectacular karst rock formations and rice paddies then have time for lunch break.
 After lunch, spend the afternoon exploring the idyllic natural surroundings and visit the extraordinary Mo Luong (Soldier) Cave.
 Return to hotel then free at leisure or own exploration around the town.

 In the evening, be immersed into a traditional Thai performance of music and dance.
 The Thai ethnic group has inhabited this area for centuries and much of their lifestyle and traditions have remained unchanged over the years.